 John is considered a saint by Christians as the saint’s role in the Orthodox Church is more prominent than that of the Catholic Church.

-The Orthodox Church looks on Peter as their first saint and is considered the first pope of the Orthodox churches.
+The Orthodox Church looks at Peter as their first saint and is considered the first pope of the Orthodox churches.